Fulim13/react_django_auth_frontend/README.md

 ## Prerequisites:
 1. [Complete Django backend first](https://github.com/Fulim13/react_django_auth_backend) or you can create your own backend or using Baas like Firebase
+2. Basic Knowledge of Javascript
-2. Basic knowledge of React
+3. Basic knowledge of React

 ## Step 1: Install dependencies
 ```